Critical care teenager pleads: 'Get the Covid vaccine'

 About 17% of those aged 16 to 29 have still to have a first vaccine, while only 10% have had a booster.

 According to new data, one in five Covid patients admitted to intensive care units (ICU) or high dependency units (HDU) in Scotland were under 40 after mass vaccination for older and vulnerable people was established last year.
-That compares with fewer than 1 in 10 in the first two Covid waves.
+That compares with fewer than one in 10 in the first two Covid waves.

 The Scottish Intensive Care Society Audit Group report also showed unvaccinated Covid patients were six times more likely to be admitted to ICUs in the third wave, which started in May 2021, than people who had received two Covid-19 vaccine doses.